salyu9/Untitled.ConfigDataBuilder/README.md

 ⚠️ _Warning_: This package is under development and may change at any time, please use at your own risk.

 ⚠️ _Warning_: This tool uses [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader) as an editor-only plugin.
-If your project has another copy of ExcelDataReader dll, you can download sources of this repository and install Untitled Config Data Builder as a local package.
+If your project has another copy of ExcelDataReader dll, you can download sources of this repository, remove ExcelDataReader.dll and add this tool as a local package.

 ## Installation